secondstory/all-the-screens/README.md

 ## Show me a demo

 Alright!
-Open up two Chrome browser windows slightly overlapping each other and point them to this address:
+Open up a maximized Chrome browser window and point it to this address:

 http://sandbox.secondstory.com/crackle

 Now go ahead and click near the edges where the browsers meet.
 You should see animated bubbles synchronized between the two browser windows.
+You may need to make sure that you allow popups.

 ## Licensing